nodejs/node/doc/api/url.md

 is Node.js specific, and a newer API that implements the same [WHATWG URL Standard][] used by web browsers.

-A comparison between the WHATWG and Legacy APIs is provided below.
+A comparison between the WHATWG and legacy APIs is provided below.
 Above the URL `'https://user:pass@sub.example.com:8080/p/a/t/h?query=string#hash'`, properties of an object returned by the legacy `url.parse()` are shown.
 Below it are properties of a WHATWG `URL` object.